slyd0g/SwiftParseTCC/README.md

 ## Description

 This tool leverages the research linked below to understand the contents of TCC.db.
-Uses "Full Disk Access" permissions to read contents of TCC.db and display in human-readable format.
+Uses "Full Disk Access" permissions to read the contents of TCC.db and display it in human-readable format.
 Can output as a pseudo table viewable in the terminal or as a text table which is viewed best in a text editor.

 ## Usage
 - Dump global TCC.db as a pseudo table